Objectives of the service

 To enable a semi-autonomous mode of operation, high-precision GNSS positioning of the UMS is vital to successfully carry out the required manoeuvres during patrol duty.
 Depending on the mission area, different communication infrastructures are available that must be accounted for.
 This comprises land-based mobile communications such as 5G in the future on the one hand as well as satellite-based communications such as Iridium and VSAT on the other.

 After several interviews with stakeholders of the maritime community user requirements were established and three different use cases developed.
 The services including the system architecture is finally specified and a viability analysis is conducted.
-The final results of the project are to be presented.
+The final results of the project have been presented and the study is successfully completed.